doadin/ccfreeze/README.rst

 It has the following features:

 easy installation
-  bbfreeze can be installed with setuptools' easy_install command.
+  ccfreeze can be installed with setuptools' easy_install command.

 zip/egg file import tracking
-  bbfreeze tracks imports from zip files and includes whole egg files if some module is used from an eggfile.
+  ccfreeze tracks imports from zip files and includes whole egg files if some module is used from an eggfile.
 Packages using setuputils' pkg_resources module will now work (new in 0.95.0)

 binary dependency tracking
-  bbfreeze will track binary dependencies and will include DLLs and shared libraries needed by a frozen program.
+  ccfreeze will track binary dependencies and will include DLLs and shared libraries needed by a frozen program.

 multiple script freezing
-  bbfreeze can freeze multiple scripts at once.
+  ccfreeze can freeze multiple scripts at once.

 python interpreter included
-  bbfreeze will create an extra executable named 'py', which might be used like the python executable itself.
+  ccfreeze will create an extra executable named 'py', which might be used like the python executable itself.

 automatic pathname rewriting